Tenable Cloud Platform Data

 -

 The default retention period for processed and indexed scan data is six months.
-Although not recommended, administrators can configure it for up to 15 months.
-This is configured via age-out time in the networks setting.
+Administrators can configure it for up to 15 months, though this isn't recommended.
+This setting is configured through the age-out time in the networks setting.

 -